nintexplatform/nwc-solution-starter/README.md

 ## Deployment - existing codebase - to support SP2016, SP2019, SPO ;

+##### Upload SPPKG to AppCatalog
+- Packaged file after build+package - located in /sharepoint/solution
+- Update SPPKG file to AppCatalog site, within 'Apps for SharePoint'

-Need to make a Document Library within AppCatalog ;
+##### Need to make a [Document Library] within AppCatalog ;
 - /sites/appcatalog/CDN

-Within this library, create a folder "nwctasksforms" ;
+##### Within this library, create a folder "nwctasksforms" ;
-- Deploy all files within the folder : /temp/deploy
+- Upload all files from the folder : /temp/deploy
 - This is typically 1 JSON, 3 JS files
 - NOT from /dist

-This is to allow for cross-support with SP2016.
+- This is to allow for cross-support with SP2016.

 ## Deployment - to SPO (only) ;